Learn About Medical Liens and What They Mean for Your Case

 The lien resolution process is complicated and can take months or years.
 Institutions like Medicare require communication via hard copy, and negotiations often go back and forth several times.
 Private insurance companies often conduct lien resolution more quickly, but under federal and state regulations, claims from public health insurance programs like Medicare and Medicaid must be resolved first.

 The best thing to do if you are frustrated by the lien timeline is to contact your congressperson or elected representative.
-They can advocate for the setup of the lien system to be revisited in order to move more quickly and fairly for plaintiffs.
+They can advocate for the setup of the lien system to be revisited to move more quickly and fairly for plaintiffs.

 Overview of lien resolution